Tennessee Filial Responsibility Rules

 States impose different penalties under their filial responsibility laws.
 Some states impose only financial liability and force the children to pay the cost of their parent’s medical bills.
 Other states also invoke criminal penalties if the child does not pay for the costs of care.
 In Tennessee, the law allows for a healthcare provider to collect costs from a child up to what the federal government will allow.

-Call a Nashville Estate Planning Attorney
+Call a Nashville Estate Planning Lawyer

-If you, your siblings, or your parents have questions regarding how filial responsibility may affect them or have any other questions regarding estate planning law in the Nashville area, the experienced attorneys at Calhoun Law, PLC can help.
+If you, your siblings, or your parents have questions regarding how filial responsibility may affect them or have any other questions regarding estate planning law in the Nashville area, the experienced lawyers at Calhoun Law, PLC can help.
 Call or contact the office today for a free and confidential consultation of your case.